utk-cs340-fall25/ClassInfo/sprint.instructions.md

 4. Individually: On Canvas, submit links to your reflection file and commits file.
 Also submit a short sprint retrospective to describe what went well in the sprint and what could be improved for the next sprint.
 In the retrospective, include a short peer review.
-For each group member (including yourself), provide a 1-5 rating (1 = below expectations, 3 = met, 5 = exceptional), and optionally a short explaination.
+For each group member (including yourself), provide a 1-5 rating (1 = below expectations, 3 = met, 5 = exceptional), and optionally a short explanation.

  # Due Date